Explore Jobs

 Dear Mr./Ms. [Last Name],

 Thank you for the opportunity to interview for the [job title] position at [company name].
 I am looking forward to my interview with [interviewer’s name] at [location] on [day], [date] at [time].
-I will bring [what employer requested you to bring] as requested.
+I will bring [what the employer requested you to bring] as discussed.

-Please let me know if there is any additional information I can provide you with before the interview.
-Feel free to reach out with any additional details or concerns.
+Please let me know if there is any additional information I can provide before the interview.
+Feel free to reach out for any questions.

 Sincerely,